berty38/BMatchingSolver/BMatchingSolver/README.txt

 used for scientific research.
 Please contact me at bert@cs.columbia.edu if you want to use it for commercial reasons.

-If you use this code in research for publication, please cite the paper "Loopy Belief Propagation for Bipartite Maximum Weight b-Matching" by Bert Huang and Tony Jebara.
+If you use this code in research for publication, please cite the papers:

+Fast b-Matching via Sufficient Selection Belief Propagation
+B. Huang and T. Jebara.
+Fourteenth International Conference on Artificial Intelligence and Statistics (AISTATS) 2011

+and

+Loopy Belief Propagation for Bipartite Maximum Weight b-Matching.
+B. Huang and T. Jebara.
+Eleventh International Conference on Artificial Intelligence and Statistics (AISTATS) 2007,

 Compile the software by using the makefile in the "Release" directory, which will create a binary BMatchingSolver program.
 Or if you wish to use